Abhijith834/gesture_mouse/README.md

-# gesture_mouse
+# Air_mouse
-With this script a user can use there hand as a mouse.
+This program allows the user to control their cursour with hand movement and gestures

 # gestures.
 1. Point your hand towards the camera.
 Your thumb movement will be used as the mouse movement